pegasy/rsb-channels/rules.md

 :bangbang: **Server Rules** :bangbang:

 :one: **Nicknames**
-For sake of convenience when recruiting and identifying people, please include your IGN in your discord nickname.
-Either put it in brackets (parentheses) or have the nickname be your IGN.
-E.G. `Vam(Venn2)` or `Venn2`.
+All names must be legible and pronounceable.
+No questionable avatars, usernames or nicknames.
+This includes, but is not limited to, political figures and NSFW symbol/names.

 :two: **Don’t be a dick** (Bannable offence)
 It’s clear what kind of infractions this covers.
-Being disrespectful and behaving badly will result in our moderators dispensing mutes, warnings and bans.
+Disrespectful and poor behaviour will result in our moderators dispensing mutes, warnings and bans.
 We will quote this rule when doing so.
-This goes *especially* for anyone with a veteran tag!
+:two:.
+1

 :three: **Topics of politics, religion, NSFW and spam are not tolerated.
 If you’re not sure if something breaks this rule, just don’t post it.**
+This includes references to said politics
 Take it into DMs if you insist.

 :four: **Respect our team**